 - Contagious Period.
 Time during which a sick child's disease can spread to others.
 Sometimes, children can return to school before this period is over.

-- Infections that cannot be spread to others.
+- Infections that cannot be spread to others, but there are a few exceptions.
+Your child's doctor will tell you for sure.
 Many common bacterial infections are not spread to others.
 Examples are ear, sinus, bladder, or kidney infections.
-Pneumonia also cannot be passed to others.
+Most pneumonia in children also can't be passed to others, but there are a few exceptions.
+Your child's doctor will tell you for sure.
 Sexually transmitted diseases are usually not spread to children.
 But, they can be spread if there is sexual contact or shared bathing.

 Infection Exposure Table

 |Chickenpox||10-21||2 days before rash until all sores have crusts (6 - 7days)|

 |Fifth disease (Erythema infectiosum)||4-14||7 days before rash until rash begins|